heimdalcloud/heimdalcloud/README.md

 - 👋 Hi, I’m @heimdalcloud
-- 👀 I’m interested in applying advanced mathematics to finance.
+- 👀 I’m interested in applying advanced mathematics to finance
-- 🌱 I’m currently learning how to develop high-performance software in Rust.
+- 🌱 I’m currently learning how to develop high-performance software in Rust
-- 💞️ I’m looking to collaborate on a maths-heavy numerical library in Rust for deep learning and quantitative finance.
+- 💞️ I’m looking to collaborate on a maths-heavy numerical library in Rust for deep learning and quantitative finance
-- 📫 How to reach me aksel@fristrup.co
+- 📫 You can reach me at aksel@fristrup.co

 <!---
 heimdalcloud/heimdalcloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.